OCA/l10n-switzerland/l10n_ch_isr_payment_grouping/readme/DESCRIPTION.rst

-Definintion of a specific grouping rule for ISR payments
+Definition of a specific grouping rule for ISR payments

 This module is recommended if you use SEPA pain files.